Research Highlights | Books | All Journal Articles | Chapters & Other Scholarship | Not-Yet-Published | Collaborators

 C Cotton (2009), Should we tax or cap political contributions?
 A lobbying model with policy favors and access, Journal of Public Economics [lead article]

-Not-Yet-Published Projects
+Not-Yet-Published Papers

 The Economics of VSLA Savings Groups and The Value of Financial Inclusion with Frederic Tremblay